 Chamberlin Powell & Bon, the architects, decided that kitchens should be placed at the rear of the flats (and be window-less) so that the available window space would be reserved for the living area and bedrooms.
 This had been the settled arrangement since the detailed plan was drawn up in 1959; the whole layout of flats depended on it.

 In 1963 this ran into a technical problem.
 The London County Council had recently passed bye-laws requiring all kitchens to have windows or equivalent ventilation.
 Many of the Barbican kitchens did not have ventilation.
 A deal was struck.
 What had previously been called ‘kitchens’, were instead renamed as ‘cooking areas’ and part of the living room for the purpose of the regulations, and so they were approved by the London County Council.

 Chamberlin Powell & Bon, the architects, wanted to make the design of the kitchens as efficient and space-saving as possible.
-They figured that the one place where space for a kitchen was always at a premium was on board a boat, so to solve the problem, they brought in Brooke Marine, a firm of yacht designers.
+They figured that the one place where space for a kitchen was always at a premium was on board a boat; so to solve the problem, they brought in Brooke Marine, a firm of yacht designers.
 A full-size mock-up of a kitchen was erected by the Gas Council, at the Watson House Research Centre, and the design was tested by putting the kitchen through the motions of preparing several different kinds of meals.